 This is an easy wing recipe to serve with a side of rice, fries or mashed potatoes.
 Only seven ingredients are needed to make the delicious glaze, most of which are already in your pantry:

-CHICKEN WINGS: The recipe uses 1 lb of chicken wings.
-You could also double the recipe for 2 lbs.
+- CHICKEN WINGS: The recipe uses 1 lb of chicken wings.
+You could also double the recipe and use 2 lbs.

-SAUCE: Balsamic vinegar adds tanginess to the sauce.
+- SAUCE: Balsamic vinegar adds tanginess to the sauce.
 Brown sugar adds the perfect sweetness.
 As a base, you’ll need cooking oil.
 Any will do (I used avocado oil).
-Garlic, Italian seasoning, salt and pepper are used for added flavor.
+Garlic, Italian seasoning, salt and pepper are mixed in to make it more flavorful.

-CORNSTARCH: This is the easiest way to thicken the sauce.
-Arrowroot is a gluten-free substitute that can also be used.
-Just double the quantity for arrowroot.
+- CORNSTARCH: This is the easiest way to thicken the sauce.

 How To Make Balsamic Glazed Chicken Wings

 The chicken is first marinated, then baked in the oven.
 A simple sauce is cooked on the stove and poured over the chicken wings just before serving.
 The result is a sweet and tangy flavor that will delight any saucy chicken wing lovers.
 Here’s how to make the recipe with full details in the recipe card at the bottom of this post.